xatusbetazx17/bionical_eye_controller/README.md

 if __name__ == '__main__':
     # Initialize the bionic eye controller (simulate USB connection if hardware is missing)
     controller = BionicEyeController(connection_type='usb', debug=True)
-    # Launch the hand-controlled interface with integrated menu for all functions
+    # Launch the hand-controlled interface with a full integrated menu
     hand_control_interface(controller)

 ~~~